 - Organise your shoes and Accessories

 Shoes take up a LOT of storage place so for shoes you don’t tend to wear that often, I’d suggest putting them into storage with your Summer or Winter items and invest in stackable shoe racks for your wardrobe.

 I have one of in my closet but there are so many other shoe rack options out there.
 This a pretty creative idea below …

 T-Styled Me Tips

 - Coat Hangers: Invest in quality hangers.
-I personally prefer wooden hangers with ridged corners with a non-slip trouser bar like this.
-Specifically for trousers, I’d recommend hangers like these which reduce wardrobe space and allow you to slide trousers with ease.
-I also use these for skirts.
+I personally prefer wooden hangers with ridged corners with a non-slip trouser bar like .
+Specifically for trousers, I’d recommend hangers like which reduce wardrobe space and allow you to slide trousers with ease.
+I also use for skirts.

 My one door closet on Day 1 of moving to London (2010)

 This picture was taken more recently: my additional wardrobe on an industrial storage rack

 - Dry Cleaning: Remove garments from their dry cleaning bag as the chemicals used for cleaning remain trapped in there.
 Use garment bags to protect your dresses, coats and suits instead.